 The state of North Carolina high school diploma with special concentration in theatre arts is awarded to students who satisfactorily complete the requirements of the High School Drama Program and the state of North Carolina for high school graduation.
-Refer to the Division of High School Programs section of this Bulletin for high school credits required for high school graduation.
+Refer to the High School Academic Program section of this Bulletin for high school credits required for high school graduation.